MarkWieczorek/mapmanager/index.md

 #### Main features

+- Track 3D annotations in time-series images.
+- Automatically aligns images and annotations across timepoints.
-- In vivo, ex vivo, and fixed tissue
+- Works with any in vivo, ex vivo, and fixed tissue image volumes.

-- Three dimensional image stacks, one and two color channels
-- Track 3D objects across multiple timepoints
-- Automatically registers objects in different timepoints
-- Written in [Igor Pro][1]
+#### Analysis
+ - Easily analyze the dynamics of annotations.
+ - Detailed spine intensity analysis.
+ - Powerful trajectory analysis.

 #### Getting started

-- [Getting started][5]
+- [Getting started][5].

 #### Workflows

-- [Annotating a stack][3]
+- [Annotating a stack][3].
-- [Making a map][4]
+- [Making a map][4].

 #### About

-All code and documentation written by [Robert Cudmore][2]
+All code and documentation written by [Robert Cudmore][2].

 #### Links